cityssm/itWorkshops/2019-nn-mock-election/AGENDA.md

 # Mock Election Workshop - Agenda

-Note that there are often times multiple ways to solve problems, and there may be more solutions than the ones offered.
+Note that there are oftentimes multiple ways to solve problems, and there may be more solutions than the ones offered.

+Maybe you already have a solution to the problem.
+Maybe my solution is better.
+Maybe your solution is better.
+If you pick up at least one new tip from this workshop, I believe it's been an success.

 ## Step One - We're having an election!